39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 16. Dahlias

 Dahlias are the grand finale of summer.
 Just when some plants are slowing down, dahlias step in and completely steal the show.
-From giant dinnerplate varieties to smaller pom-pom and cactus types, there’s something for every garden style.
-And the color range is extraordinary.
+From giant dinnerplate varieties to smaller pom-pom and cactus types, there’s something for every garden style, and the color range is extraordinary.

 They’re some of the best cut flowers in the garden, and the more you cut them, the more they keep giving.
 Bees and butterflies love them just as much as we do, and they make the late summer garden feel incredibly full and alive.